top of page

 1. Urinary retention and/or rectal dysfunction and/or sexual dysfunction

-This makes it vitally important for anyone who is experiencing any type of urinary retention (inability to pee) to be tested for saddle anesthesia (reduced sensation in the perineum, buttocks, anus, groin and upper thighs).
-A digital rectal exam can test for tone and sensation and is preferable to using bladder scanners that can be unreliable.
-A bladder catheter can also measure urine output.
+This condition means that it is vitally important for anyone who is experiencing any type of urinary retention (inability to pee) to be tested for saddle anesthesia (reduced sensation in the perineum, buttocks, anus, groin and upper thighs).

 If you have back pain and you are struggling to pee you should see your doctor immediately.